"Where is Elspeth? I had hoped you would bring her."

 "Just so you know, I was going to explain this at dinner tonight," Pascal exhaled a faint sigh as he stepped up to the map table, a rod suddenly appearing within his gloved right hand.

 With a flick of his wrist, he expanded it to a telescoping metal pointer to tap on the three-dimensional map of the northern continent.

 "Best as we know from Elspeth's information, Duke Gabriel de Gaetane was leading an army of fifty thousand past Lake Alise.
 They were supposedly on their way to the southwestern front in Avorica, when he launched a surprise attack on the Lotharin Capital of Alise Avern.
-The attack was spearheaded by the Knights Templar, possibly reinforced from the Holy Imperium as their Lotharin Chapters lack the numbers to meet several hundred ranking knights."
+The attack was spearheaded by at least three hundred Knights Templar, possibly reinforced from the Holy Imperium as their Lotharin Chapters lack the numbers."

 "Emperor Geoffroi was killed during the attack, alongside most of his Highland Guard, though not before inflicting heavy casualties upon the Templars," Pascal added before pausing for a moment of solemn respect.
 "We could reasonably claim that the Lotharin Chapters of the Knights Templar had been effectively wiped out during the engagement."

 "If it weren't for that 'Holy Sword', His Majesty would have smushed that traitor too!"
 Elspeth added as her schoolgirl soprano ran sharp and acidic.

 "The Sword of Fortitude, was it?"

 "So I was told, Your Highness" she answered Sylviane, ashamed as she looked down in a mutter.
 "I wasn't there at the initial standoff."

 "It's not your fault.
 I would imagine that Gabriel knew the palace grounds better than any guardsmen, after growing up there with father."

 The Princess then nodded back to Pascal, signaling him to continue on.